Top 5 Time Management Tips for High School Students

 3. Try to multitask effectively

 You’ve probably heard this so often you may completely skip over this tip just to avoid repetition—but hear me out!
-Contrary to what some experts may say, you need to have the ability to do more than two tasks at once in order to improve your productivity and bolster your time management skills.
-You could do monotonous chores and work on school work at the same time or take notes on your phone or get some extra reading done while travelling in the bus or train.
-Prioritization, once again, can be handy in this scenario as well, because you know the combination of tasks you could complete together.
+Contrary to what some experts may say, you need to have the ability to do more than one task at a time to improve your productivity and bolster your time management skills.
+You could do monotonous chores and work on school work at the same time by listening to an audio version of a novel you have to read for English.
+Or you could take notes on your phone and get some extra reading done while traveling on the bus or train.
+Prioritization, once again, can be handy in this scenario as well, because you know the combination of tasks you could feasibly complete together.

 4. Stay ahead of schedule

-Beginning your work early gives you an added advantage, as you get the chance to plan out your work effectively and with precision.
-You have time to work on it and you may actually end up completing it a lot quicker than you hoped, as you refrained from wasting your time procrastinating.
+Beginning your work early gives you an added advantage as it gives you the chance to plan out your work effectively and with precision.
+You have time to work on it,h and you may end up completing it a lot quicker than you hoped, as you refrained from wasting your time procrastinating.
 I always complete lengthy and difficult tasks right after I receive them so that I’m not bogged down with them once I get even busier.
 I find that segmenting my tasks can go a long way in enabling me to finish my work with ease.

 5. Manage your sleep schedule

-All-nighters, polyphasic sleep, midday napping: they’re all choices I would strongly recommend against.
-Even though you may be able to finish your work, you could end up compromising on the quality of work, destroying your sleep cycle, and weakening your immunity in the long run.
-Most of the time you end up feeling groggy and miserable for a large part of the next day.
+All-nighters, polyphasic sleep, midday napping: They’re all choices I would strongly recommend against.
+Even though you may be able to finish your work, you could end up compromising on the quality of your work, destroying your sleep cycle, and weakening your immunity all at once in the long run.
+Most of the time you'll end up feeling groggy and miserable for a large part of the next day.
+Get your sleep!
+Things will only be easier if you do and harder if you don't.

 Related: Sleepy Students: What Being Tired Does to Teens

-Even though time management seems demanding at first, it helps give your high school life order amid all the disorder you face every day.
-Time also has the tendency to fly when you really need it, and that’s one truth we, as high school students, need to face over the next few years!
+Even though being more conscious of your time management seems demanding at first, it helps give your high school life order amid the disorder you face every day.
+Time also tends to fly when you need it to slow down, and that’s one truth high school students need to face over the next few years!

 Like what you’re reading?